 The largest room in Repose, the Conservatory, overlooks the Blue Ridge Mountains and Charlottesville.
 The Conservatory is beautiful in both form and function, and is ideally suited for elegant dinners, cocktail parties, and talks.
 With two retractable screens and the most advanced audio and visual equipment, this room can be transformed to accommodate your every need.

 MONTALTO PROVIDES A SPECTACULAR LOCATION for the Foundation’s world-class education center.
-The “high mountain” rises 410 feet above Monticello and is historically important as Jefferson’s first land acquisition in 1771.
+The “high mountain,” as Jefferson also called it, rises 410 feet above Monticello.
+Jefferson started negotiations for the land in 1771 to preserve the view from Monticello, and it was one of his first land acquisitions.
 The Robert H. Smith Center at Montalto provides a sublime setting to engage a global audience in a dialogue with Jefferson’s ideas and to illuminate Jefferson’s continued relevance in the modern age.

 Repose, the 11,000-square-foot house atop Montalto, is a place for inspired conversations and memorable celebrations.
 Restored by the Thomas Jefferson Foundation in 2011, Repose is a gracious 1908 American Country house imbued with a sense of retreat and possibility.
 From a small meeting in the board room to a large lecture in the conservatory, or a seated dinner utilizing the entire first floor, Repose is the premier, distinctive, and memorable destination for your important gathering.